joinpursuit/git_github_assignment/README.md

 Solve the exercises in the following order.
 If you get stuck on any level, you can type `reset` to start over.

-- Main Tab > Introduction Sequence:
-  - 1: Introduction to Git commits
-  - 2: Branching in Git
-  - 3: Merging in Git

-Once you finish with part 3, click the (?)
-Icon down in the bottom right, then click **Levels** to switch levels.

 - Remote Tab > Push & Pull -- Git Remotes!
   - 1: Clone Intro
   - 2: Remote branches